DakobedBard/dsi-spark/individual.md

    should be aware of how many entries you are pulling.
 Keep in mind that to execute the `collect()` method on the RDD object (like we do below), your entire dataset must fit in memory in your driver program (we in general don't want to call `collect()` on very large datasets).

    The standard workflow when working with RDDs is to perform all the big data operations/transformations **before** you pool/retrieve the results.
-If the results can't be `collect()ed` onto your driver program, it's common to write data out to a distributed storage system, like HDFS or S3.
+If the results can't be collected onto your driver program, it's common to write data out to a distributed storage system, like HDFS or S3.

-   With all that said, we can retrieve all the items from our RDD as follows:
+   With that said, we can retrieve all the items from our RDD as follows:

    ```python
    file_rdd.collect()
    lst_rdd.collect()
    ```

-##Part 2: Intro to Functional Programming
+## Part 2: Intro to Functional Programming

-Spark operations conform to a [functional programming paradigm][funct-programming].
+Spark operations fit within the [functional programming paradigm][funct-programming].
-In terms of our RDD objects, what this means is that our RDD objects are immutable and that anytime we apply a **transformation** to an RDD (such as `map()`, `reduceByKey()`, or `filter()`) this transformation returns another RDD.
+In terms of our RDD objects, this means that our RDD objects are immutable and that anytime we apply a **transformation** to an RDD (such as `map()`, `reduceByKey()`, or `filter()`) it returns another RDD.

+Transformations in Spark are lazy, this means that performing a transformation does not cause computations to be performed.
+Instead, an RDD remembers the chain of transformations that you define and computes them all only when and action requires a result to be returned.

 **Spark notes**:

    * A lot of Spark's functionalities assume the items in an RDD to be tuples of `(key, value)` pairs, so often times it can be useful to structure your RDDs this way.
-   * Beware of [**lazy evaluation**][wiki-lazy-eval], where tranformations on the RDD are not executed until an **action** is executed on the RDD to retrieve items from it (such as `collect()`, `first()`, `take()`, or `count()`).
+   * Beware of [lazy evaluation][wiki-lazy-eval], where transformations on the RDD are not executed until an **action** is executed on the RDD to retrieve items from it (such as `collect()`, `first()`, `take()`, or `count()`).
 So if you are doing a lot transformations in a row, it can